hrefjeff/sfv_old/index.md

 Wow.
 I just realized it's been about 2 years that has passed since I've began playing SFV and taking it more seriously.
 What a wild ride!
 Reading through these posts below got me laughing I'm not gonna lie.
 The progression, or lack there of, truly amazes me.

 My very first post here (all the way at the bottom) was when I was playing as a wifi Ryu on playstation. lmaooooooooooo I'm definitely cringing.
 But for me to cringe at something I did in the past means I'm able to look back at it and know I grew from it!
 Now I'm playing zeku (ultra diamond) on a PC over a fiber connection.
 Oh and I transitioned input devices from using DS4 pad to a hitbox.
-I even began streaming a little bit on twitch! ([found here](https://www.twitch.tv/boomiFGC))
+I even began streaming a little bit [on twitch](https://www.twitch.tv/boomiFGC)!

 Reading through all the content in this blog I did achieve everything I said I was going to do.
 I went to EVO 2019, wrote a small guide about a topic I didn't understand, got Karin to diamond rank, and learned more about how to practice.
 I should probably finish this entry off with a couple more goals so I can speak them into existence.
 Buuut anywho.